dojo/docs/dojox/color/Palette.rst

   var p = new dojox.color.Palette(myColor);  // instanceof dojo.Color
   var p1 = new dojox.color.Palette(p);       // clone the last palette

+To access the colors in the palette, simply iterate through the ``.colors`` property:

+.. code-block :: javascript
+  :linenos:

+  var p = dojox.color.Palette.generate("#789abc", "splitComplimentary");
+  dojo.forEach(p.colors, function(c){
+      // do something with each dojo.Color object
+  });

 To perform a *translation* on a palette, pass a keyword arguments object to the ``transform`` method of the palette.
 The keyword arguments object takes the form of: